 Many people wonder how often their fireplace chimney and flue should be cleaned.
 According to the NFPA, the answer is at least once a year.

-The reason for this is creosote, debris, dirt, soot and ash buildup in the system with each successive fire you create.
-And the longer these combustible materials go without being removed from the chimney, the greater the risk of a chimney fire becomes.
+This is because creosote, debris, dirt, soot and ash build up in the system with each successive fire you create.
+The longer these combustible materials go without being removed from the chimney, the greater the risk of a chimney fire.
 This buildup can also toxify the air in your home and threaten your family’s health.

-Therefore, it’s a good idea to have your chimney cleaned by a professional chimney sweep prior to using it in the winter.
+Therefore, having your chimney cleaned by a professional sweep before using it in the winter is a good idea.

 5. Clear the Area Around Your Fireplace and Chimney

-You should also check your fireplace screen to make sure it’s in good shape to keep sparks from jumping into your living room.
+You should also check your fireplace screen to make sure it’s in good shape, as this will prevent sparks from jumping into your living room.

 Another best practice is to pay attention to the trees outside near your chimney.
-Trim away any branches that are hanging too close and could be a fire hazard.
+Trim away any branches hanging too close, which could be a fire hazard.

 6. Follow Safe Fire Building Best Practices